HenSch90/SiD/Modul-B2_Kultur.md

 ka:

+vc:
+SHOW it1 IF sabsan != 1 OR sabsan != 2
+SHOW it2 IF sabsan = 1
-vc: SHOW it2 IF sabsan = 1 OR sabsan = 2
+SHOW it3 IF sabsan = 1 OR sabsan = 2

 av: